fineanmol/plant-tree/README.md

-🌳 Updated on Sun, 06 Apr 2025 14:56:01 GMT
+🍀 Updated on Sun, 06 Apr 2025 21:59:47 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "First, solve the problem.
+Then, write the code."